softwareJengineer/chat_app_v2/frontend/README.md

 <details closed> <summary> <b>To Do</b> </summary>

-* Remove/disable links to pages that don't work
 * Theme
     - universal color sources (change depending on patient/caregiver)
     - font size - throughout the project font size should be relative and then there should be like a global font size we can adjust